Distribution of Microbes in Air

-Large aerosol droplets settle out rapidly from air on to various surfaces and get dried.
+Large aerosol droplets settle out rapidly from the air onto various surfaces and get dried.
 Nasal and throat discharges from a patient can also contaminate surfaces and become dry.
 Disturbance of this dried material by bed making, handling a handkerchief having dried secretions or sweeping floors in the patient’s room can generate dust particles that add microorganisms to the circulating air.
-Most dust particles laden with microorganisms.
+Most dust particles are laden with microorganisms.

 Survival time of Microorganisms in the Atmosphere

-1. Bacillus sp., Clostridium sp.: Can survive 200 years in air dried state.
+1. Bacillus sp., Clostridium sp.: Can survive 200 years in the air-dried state.

 2. Salmonella typhi: Can survive 6-10 minutes

-3. Vibrio cholerae: Can survive only 2-6 minutes in air.
+3. Vibrio cholerae: Can survive only 2-6 minutes in the air.

 Effects of pigment on microbial susceptibility